Three COVID Vaccines Compared

 |

-What percentage of people did it protect from becoming infected in clinical studies?
+What percentage of people did it protect from getting infected in clinical studies?

 |

-Note: This article was last updated Dec.
-18, 2020.